harshaman/API-Take-Home-Assignment/README.md

 ## Deployment
 1. ``mvn clean package -DskipTests``
-1. Create a jar file using the following command: ``java -jar target/DictionaryAPI-0.0.1-SNAPSHOT.jar``.
-This will generate the jar file in the target directory of the application.
 2. Start the application as a service using nohup ``nohup java -jar target/DictionaryAPI-0.0.1-SNAPSHOT.jar &``